detekt/detekt/docs/pages/gettingstarted/groovydsl.md

 The detekt Gradle plugin will generate multiple tasks

 - `detekt` - Runs a detekt analysis and complexity report on your source files.
 Configure the analysis inside the `detekt` closure.
-By default the standard rule set without any white- or blacklist is executed on sources files located in `src/main/java` and `src/main/kotlin`.
+By default the standard rule set without any ignore list is executed on sources files located in `src/main/java` and `src/main/kotlin`.
 Reports are automatically generated in xml, html and txt format and can be found in `build/reports/detekt/detekt.[xml|html|txt]` respectively.
 Please note that the `detekt` task is automatically run when executing `gradle check`.